 Like seatbelts, airbags save lives.
 But when you hit an airbag, it is not like a bouncy castle.
-Airbags have to “explode” out to be deployed before you slam into the steering wheel or other part of the car.
+Airbags have to “explode” out to be deployed before you slam into the steering wheel or another part of the car.

 When that happens, they may also cause painful bruising, abrasions, friction burns, broken bones, traumatic brain injury, or neck injuries.
 Also, the chemicals released when the airbag deploys can irritate a person’s lungs and skin, causing breathing problems and burns.

 Airbags do not always work correctly, and the result can be lethal.
 One manufacturer’s airbags have been known to send shrapnel into the face and neck of a driver.